 - All natural

-Are Cherish Pads organic?
+Are they organic?
 The quick answer is “no.”

-Cherish Sanitary Napkins are an all-natural product.
+Nspire Cherish Premium Sanitary Pads are an all-natural product.
 However, they don’t contain any organic certifications.
 If you’re going to pay more money for a product of this kind when compared to regular disposable pads, why not get one that’s organic and has this official designation?

 All-natural can actually mean just about anything.
 Literally, just about anything.
 “All-natural” products have no government regulations behind them in any way whatsoever.

-If you do want to go organic for your pads, there are a ton of great choices out there from excellent companies.
+If you do want to go organic, there are a ton of great choices out there from excellent companies.
 Here are a few of our top picks: Best Organic Disposable Pads.

 Is there Science to Back This Stuff Up?

 We’d certainly love to see some scientific studies to back these claims up, specifically the one about reducing your menstrual flow.
-How can a sanitary pads reduce your menstrual flow?
+How can this kind of product reduce your menstrual flow?
 It just doesn’t make sense.

-There are certainly things that can reduce your menstrual flow if you have a very heavy period.
+There are certain things that can reduce your menstrual flow if you have a very heavy period.
 For example, taking NSAID’s, getting on birth control, or other interventions from a medical doctor.
 A sanitary pad though?
-Certainly not.
+Certainly not, although you might consider using them for day use when you have a heavier period.
+Or, their night pads for overnight use.

 Same with menstrual cramps.
-How can Cherish Sanitary Napkins have anything to do with reducing them?
+How can Now we No have anything to do with reducing them?
 There are some solutions to extreme cramps, and other kinds of menstrual pain, but they are medical interventions and not some product you can buy in a drugstore.

 Truth in Advertising?

 Truth in advertising?
 We’re ALL about that.
-Any menstrual cup, tampon or sanitary pad that claims to do something like reduce your menstrual flow just isn’t telling the truth.
+Any menstrual cup, tampon or sanitary pad that claims to do something such as reduce your menstrual flow just isn’t telling the truth.
 And it’s for this reason that we recommend staying far away from these things.

 Are Cherish Sanitary Pads FDA Approved?